Short URL for this page:

 A week later, on July 1, 1826, a great date was set on the calendar: Robert and his fellow-toilers ceased to be "plebes" and overnight became "upper-classmen," fit to hold fellowship with the lofty souls of the class of 1828, and permitted to look without apology on the faces of those who were now the first class.8 On the same day, the annual encampment on the plain began.
 Lee, with his comrades, had the monotony of infantry drill broken for p63 the first time by their introduction to artillery.
 For about nine weeks they had two hours daily with their muskets and four with artillery; work enough for warm days when the woods called and the river lured the boys who were sweating under canvas.9

 With the return to barracks on September 1, 1826, Lee and his class plunged into more advanced mathematics — calculus, analytical and descriptive geometry and difficult conic sections, with instruction chiefly by Professor Davies.
 A course in perspective, shades and shadows was included with the mathematics.10 French was continued, with Gil Blas the text, followed late in the session by Voltaire's Histoire de Charles XII, as suited for the education of a soldier.11 The one added academic study was free-hand drawing of the human figure.
 This was under the tutelage of Thomas Gimbrede, an amiable Frenchman, a good miniaturist, and a competent engraver, who was not altogether without the blessed quality of humor.
 It was Mr. Gimbrede's custom to give each class of beginners an introductory lecture, in the course of which he endeavored to prove to unbelieving third-classmen that every one could learn to draw.
 His proof was: "There are only two lines in drawing, the straight line and the curve line.
-Every one can draw a straight line and every one can draw a curve line — therefore, every one can draw."12 Gimbrede was Lee's only new teacher that winter, though there were eleven changes in the academic staff.13 No material difference was made in the schedule, except that drawing alternated in the afternoons with the study and recitation of French.14 Infantry drill continued, in the school of the company, with instruction in the duties of corporals.15 Two hours every second afternoon during the academic term were devoted to artillery, under the direction of Lieutenant Indicates a West Point graduate and gives his Class.Z.
+Every one can draw a straight line and every one can draw a curve line — therefore, every one can draw."12 Gimbrede was Lee's only new teacher that winter, though there were eleven changes in the academic staff.13 No material difference was made in the schedule, except that drawing alternated in the afternoons with the study and recitation of French.14 Infantry drill continued, in the school of the company, with instruction in the duties of corporals.15 Two hours every second afternoon during the academic term were devoted to artillery, under the direction of Lieutenant Indicates a West Point graduate, Class of 1819: a link to his biographical entry in Cullum's Register.Z.
 J. D. Kinsley, a West Pointer of the class of 1819.16

 This was a busy routine, but Robert was now so well-grounded p64 that he felt he could indulge himself in a little outside reading.
 For his first study, he borrowed from the library the second volume on Montholon's Memoirs of Napoleon and during October and November he seems to have steeped himself in the early operations of the Corsican, notably in the Italian campaign of 1796, and the advance on Moscow.17 To this same study he was to turn again, twenty-six years thereafter.